pcamarajr/react-native-ultimate-icons/README.md

 It
 provides the flexibility to load only the icons you need and offers type safety and code completion with TypeScript.

+## Roadmap (with no deadline 😬)

+- Bring more flexibility to the Color prop
+- Implement at least one Icon Library read to use: some of Material Icons, Bootstrap Icons, other!?
+- Implement a cli to copy icons and generate the mapping
+- Are you using it?
+What problem have you find already?
+What problems did you solve with it already?
+[LUK](https://github.com/pcamarajr/react-native-ultimate-icons/discussions)

 ## Installation

 To use `react-native-ultimate-icons`, you need to install the following dependencies: